Ignatyevo Airport: History

 In July 1997, the Governor of Amur Oblast signed a decree on the establishment of Airport Blagoveshchensk, a unitary enterprise fully owned by the government of Amur Oblast to own and operate Ignatiyevo Airport.
 In the 2000s, a partial reconstruction of the airport began in order to increase the volume of transportation and improve the quality of passenger service.

-In 2007, plans for the construction of a new terminal was resumed after being halted in 1988, and was commissioned in December 2010.
+In 2007, plans for the construction of a new terminal was resumed after being halted in 1988.
+On 30 December 2010, the new terminal was commissioned.
+The old terminal, built in the 1960s, would remain in use for surge capacity.